-The Discharger shall obtain and maintain assurances of financial responsibility with CalRecycle for initiating and completing corrective action for all known or reasonably foreseeable releases from the landfill in at least the amount of the annual inflation-adjusted cost estimate described in Finding 119.
+The Discharger shall obtain and maintain assurances of financial responsibility with CalRecycle for initiating and completing corrective action for all known or reasonably foreseeable releases from the landfill in at least the amount of the annual inflation-adjusted cost estimate described in Finding 152.
 A report regarding financial assurances for corrective action shall be submitted to the Central Valley Water Board by 1 June of each year.
 This may be the same report that is submitted to CalRecycle for this purpose.
 If CalRecycle determines that either the amount of coverage or the mechanism is inadequate, then within 90 days of notification, the Discharger shall submit an acceptable mechanism to CalRecycle and the Central Valley Water Board for at least the amount of the approved cost estimate.

+Before placing waste into the SI, the Discharger shall submit a technical report containing cost estimates for Calaveras SI unit.(Title 27, § 21865.)

+The Discharger shall submit a report regarding financial assurances, or a copy of the financial assurances report submitted to CalRecycle, to the Central Valley Water Board annually, no later than 1 June.

+If CalRecycle determines that the submitted financial assurances for the Facility are inadequate, the Discharger shall, within 90 days of such determination:

+Obtain a new financial assurance mechanism for the amount specified by CalRecycle; and

+Submit a report documenting such financial assurances to CalRecycle and the Central Valley Water Board.

+The operative Preliminary CPMP shall include updates to all components required per Title 27 section 21769, subdivision (c), and include a cost estimate for Calaveras SI:

+Completion of all actions required for closure of each WMU;

+Preparation of detailed design specifications;

+Development of a Preliminary CPMP; and

+Undertaking at least 30 years of post-closure maintenance

+Whenever changed conditions increase the estimated costs of closure and post-closure maintenance, the Discharger shall promptly submit an updated CPMP to the Central Valley Water Board, CalRecycle, and the LEA.

 The Discharger shall comply with all Standard Financial Assurance Specifications listed in Section H of the SPRRs dated January 2012 which are attached hereto and made part of this Order by reference.

 MONITORING SPECIFICATIONS